The Thirty Nine Steps (1978 film): Soundtrack

 A soundtrack album was released on United Artists Records.
 In addition to cues from the film, Ed Welch composed The Thirty Nine Steps Concerto, an extended piece for piano and orchestra in a vein similar to Richard Addinsell's Warsaw Concerto.
 Christopher Headington was the soloist, with the Rank Studio Orchestra conducted by the composer.
 A CD release was made available for the first time by Quartet Records in January 2022.

 Release

+Box office

 The film was one of the most popular movies of 1979 at the British box office.
 Sharp says he was told the film was the most financially successful of all the movies from Rank's revived production slate under Tony Williams.

+In the UK it had a distributor's gross of £364,434.

+Critical

 Greg Smith said that John Buchan's son, Lord Tweedsmuir, was pleased the film used more of his father's book, and that he thought his father would have liked the Big Ben ending.

+Filmink argued the film was "a more successful remake" than the 1959 version "because it departs even further from the Hitchcock version (although there’s a North by Northwest homage).
+It’s not as good as the 1935 film, but it’s fun and has a reason to exist."